KatlegoPhoka2/amazon_sales-structured-streaming-Pipeline/README.md

-# amazon_sales structured streaming Pipeline using Databicks
+# amazon_sales structured streaming Pipeline

 ## 📌 Overview
 This project implements a streaming data pipeline using Databricks, PySpark, and Delta Lake following the medallion architecture (Bronze, Silver, Gold).
 It ingests CSV files from a cloud storage, cleans and transforms the data, builds a star schema, and exposes aggregated data for business intelligence in Power BI.
 Orchestration is handled by Databricks Jobs to automate the entire workflow.